-Planning and approval phase; groundbreaking anticipated in 2014 (awaiting official announcement)
+Final approval phase; awaiting groundbreaking; groundbreaking anticipated in 2014 (awaiting official announcement)

 The Star Valley Wyoming Temple is currently in the planning and approval phase.
-Design plans are undergoing Church approval.
+Design plans are undergoing final approval.
 A groundbreaking date has not yet been announced.

 On May 8, 2012, the Afton Town Council unanimously approved a variance to permit the spire of the Star Valley Wyoming Temple to exceed zoning height restrictions.
 Although exact plans have not been determined, the temple is expected to be approximately 22,000 square feet with a 90-to-100-foot high spire.
 Temple renderings shown to the Council as possible representations included The Gila Valley Arizona Temple, Fort Lauderdale Florida Temple, Sacramento California Temple, and Calgary Alberta Temple.
 The exact design and orientation of the building will be determined in consultation with 15 surrounding land owners.1

 On December 11, 2012, the Afton Planning & Zoning Board Chairman informed the Town Council that representatives from the design firm for the Star Valley Wyoming Temple contacted him to inquire about additional rules and regulations pertaining to roads, water, and sewer.
 It was determined that the Town Attorney would review the matter and respond to the firm.

 At the Afton Town Council meeting in February 2013, it was stated that a meeting had recently been held with Church representatives regarding the infrastructure for the temple site.
 No additional information was available.

 Renderings of the Star Valley Wyoming Temple and site plan have not yet been publicly released.